Concerns regarding the security of users’ data are increasing day-by-day, as passwords have become inefficient for protecting customer data.

 So, how can you protect your customers from identity attacks?

 Today, attacks are becoming more sophisticated and growing in numbers, increasing the density of online threats.
-It is no wonder that companies who implement passwordless authentication into their system will be in the position to gain users’ trust and grow their business further.
+It is no wonder that companies that implement passwordless authentication into their system will be in the position to gain users’ trust and grow their business further.

 This blog post will specifically target how companies use passwordless authentication to protect their user data.
 After that, we’ll focus on the problems associated with technical, business, and security that password-based authentication presents to users and organisations.